hariharansr2004/Java-Cheat-Sheet/README.md

 # String Class

 - A String class can store a sequence of characters.
 String is not a primitive in Java but a Class in its own right.
+String can be a letter,number,symbol,spaces.

 ## Strings are immutable